-John McKean spent 20 years in the Marines before embarking on his law enforcement career nearly 13 years ago.
-He has worked on large scale investigations as a member of the North County Regional Gang Task Force (NCRGTF) in San Diego County and is currently serving as a police officer in the city of Oceanside, California.
+John McKean spent 20 years in the Marines before embarking on his law enforcement career in 2003.
+He has worked on large scale investigations as a member of the North County Regional Gang Task Force (NCRGTF) in San Diego County and currently serves as Assistant Chief of Police for the Oceanside (CA) Police Department.

 How did you start your career in law enforcement?